-Please make a donation to our Strong Girls Make Strong Women campaign and help us in supporting young women in Mpumalanga and Limpopo.
+Please make a donation to our girls’ initiatives and help us in supporting young women in Mpumalanga and Limpopo.

 This campaign is focused on providing opportunities for young women at our partner schools, ASoH is doing this by holding a club for learners to connect with each other and discuss issues that are absent from school curriculum but very much important to build confidence and strengthen career planning among young women.

 As we grow, we have been looking for new ways to support learners at our partner schools.
 Female learners in Mpumalanga have to overcome a great deal of obstacles when it comes to completing their education.
 Girls often miss school or even drop out due to household responsibilities, poor sanitation facilities at schools, lack of menstrual hygiene products, poverty, and for some, teenage pregnancy.
 After talking with girls, teachers, and principals at our partner schools we learned that female learners are in need of greater support within their schools.
 A lack of privacy and access to menstrual hygiene products makes it difficult for girls to take care of their periods during the school day.
 Girls often feel discouraged at school and hesitate to participate in class.
 We wanted to create a program that would empower and address these issues.